caciviclab/disclosure-backend/README.md

     $ make test

+It should load and clean some files in a few seconds.

 ## Download the data

 First, a basic data check to make sure things are working:

     $ python disclosure-backend/manage.py downloadcalaccessrawdata --use-test-data
+(this appears to do the same thing as `make test`)

 ### Zipcode/metro data